Simona Sodini

 Simona Sodini is an Italian former footballer who played as a striker.

 Club career

-Sodini won the Serie A in 1999 with ACF Milan.
+Sodini won Serie A in 1999 with ACF Milan.
 She was the championship's second top scorer in 2009.

-She played three matches for Juventus in 2017–18 and became Italian champion.
+She played three matches for Juventus in the 2017–18 season and became an Italian champion.

 International career

-Sodini was a member of the Italian national team, for which she played between 2002 and 2011.
+Sodini was a member of the Italian national team, playing for them from 2002 to 2011.